Battle of Shusha (2020)

 Supported by artillery fire, Azerbaijani special forces entered Shusha on 6 November.
 After two days of battle, the Armenian forces were driven out of the city, and on 8 November, the President of Azerbaijan, Ilham Aliyev, stated that Azerbaijani forces had taken control of Shusha; Armenia issued a denial.
 The next day, the Azerbaijani Ministry of Defence released a video from the city, confirming full Azerbaijani control.
 On the same day, the Artsakh's Presidential Office confirmed that it had lost control of Shusha, although this was later contradicted by statements from the Armenian prime minister Nikol Pashinyan, and the Armenian Ministry of Defence.
 Following the signing of a ceasefire agreement, President of Artsakh, Arayik Harutyunyan reiterated that Artsakh had lost control of the city on 7 November, and Pashinyan admitted to the loss of the city.
-Due to the strategic advantage the city provided, the capture of Shusha became a decisive moment in the war, with Armenia surrendering and Azerbaijan declaring victory a few days later.
+Due to the strategic advantage the city provided, the capture of Shusha became a decisive moment in the war, with Azerbaijan declaring victory a few days later.

 Azerbaijan's victory in Shusha was widely celebrated in Azerbaijani society and its diaspora.
 8 November, the day the President of Azerbaijan announced the victory of the Azerbaijani forces, was declared Victory Day in Azerbaijan, and a future Baku Metro station was named "8 November".
 A military award was created for those who took part in the battle.

 The name of Nobel Avenue in Baku has been changed to "8 November" Avenue.